beccasaurus/resir/README.md

-= resir
+# resir

-== what's in a name?
+## what's in a name?

 resir can stand for:

- * remi's easy sites in ruby
+ * Rebecca's easy sites in ruby
- * ridiculously easy sites in ruby
+ * Ridiculously easy sites in ruby
- * really exasperatingly stupid ill-conceived rubbish
+ * Really exasperatingly stupid ill-conceived rubbish

-== what's it do?
+## what's it do?

-hardly anything, really.
+Hardly anything, really.

 resir can be run like yet another ruby web framework or it can be run by simply using eruby

-it's not meant to solve your database-driven website problems
+It's not meant to solve your database-driven website problems

-it's meant to make it ridiculously easy to make mostly static web sites using whatever markup / templating language you want
+It's meant to make it ridiculously easy to make mostly static web sites using whatever markup / templating language you want